-Troubleshoot UCP Node StatesEstimated reading time: 3 minutes
+Troubleshoot UCP node statesEstimated reading time: 3 minutes

-There are several cases in the lifecycle of UCP when a node is actively transitioning from one state to another, such as when a new node is joining the cluster or during node promotion and demotion.
+There are several cases in the lifecycle of UCP when a node is actively transitioning from one state to another, such as when a new node is joining the swarm or during node promotion and demotion.
 In these cases, the current step of the transition will be reported by UCP as a node message.
 You can view the state of each individual node by following the same steps required to monitor cluster status.

 UCP node states